aws-samples/amazon-cognito-passwordless-auth/client/README-NON-WEB.md

 ## Examples

-This works in Node.js 18 and above:
+This works in Node.js 18 and above (but in Node.js 20 you don't need to do this as crypto has become a global, as in Web):

 ```typescript
 import { Passwordless } from "amazon-cognito-passwordless-auth";